Collaborative Problem Solving® (CPS)

 Summary: (To include basic study design, measures, results, and notable limitations)

-This purpose of this study was to describe the results of one agency's experience implementing the approach organization-wide and its effect on reducing seclusion and restraint (S/R) rates.
-It describes significant decreases in the rates of restrictive practices used and improvements in youth outcomes during that time.
-The study (1) briefly describes the Collaborative Problem Solving (CPS) approach, (2) describes agency-wide implementation of CPS and the challenges this agency faced, (3) reports rates of S/R across two programs in which data are available before and after adoption of CPS, and (4) presents an exploratory analysis of improved youth outcomes that may support LeBel and Goldstein's assertion that reducing S/R contributes to improved outcomes through redistribution of staff time into therapeutic activities.
+The purpose of the study was to describe the results of one agency’s experience implementing the Collaborative Problem Solving (CPS) approach organization-wide and its effect on reducing seclusion and restraint (S/R) rates.
+Participants were grouped into the CPS intervention at a residential or day treatment facility.
 Measures utilized include the Child and Adolescent Functional Assessment Scale (CAFAS) and the Child and Adolescent Needs Assessment (CANS).
 Results indicate that during the time studied, frequency of restrictive events in the residential facility decreased from an average of 25.5 per week to 2.5 per week, and restrictive events in the day treatment facility decreased from an average of 2.8 per week to 7 per year.
-An estimate of the five-year cost savings at the residential facility studied would be $176,750 and the four-year cost savings at the day treatment program would be $162,953.
-This combined $339,703 in savings would be for restraint reduction alone.
-Limitations include lack of randomization of participants, lack of control group, and lack of follow-up.
+Limitations include lack of randomization of participants, and lack of follow-up.

 Length of controlled postintervention follow-up: None.